travelgateX/documentation-site/content/travelgatex/reference/schema/query.md

           "description": ""
         }
       ],
       "deprecationReason": "deprecated from 2017-11-21.
-You can find it in query at Admin" },
+You can find it in query at HotelX" },
     {
       "typeString": "Mapping!",